Tengkolok: Style (Solek)

+Unlike other Malay kings, the Sultan of Johor does not wear a tengkolok, but instead wear a crown (Mahkota Diraja Johor) due to influence from the British Empire.

 Brunei

 The traditional attire of the Brunei Malay population, locally known as destar, represents the significance of Malay rulers and nobility throughout history.
 In addition, it served as a representation of the social structure of the time, separating commoners from dignitaries until the head covering became the Malay custom of dressing.
 Over two millennia have passed since the discovery of Brunei's destar types, which include Destar Taruna, Helang Benari, Singa Menerpa, Layar Bahtera, Nakhoda Sailar, and Hulubalang Diraja.
 The destar's production process, it was previously known that a high-quality dastar requires a week to complete, which has a more adaptable notion, is what makes it distinctive.